Pull to refresh

 Rule Changes

-Five Indiana incumbents fall to Trump's retribution campaign—and a Supreme Court ruling gutting the Voting Rights Act ignites a second redistricting wave across the South
+Five Indiana incumbents fall to Trump's retribution campaign.
+A Supreme Court ruling gutting the Voting Rights Act enables a second redistricting wave across the South.

 May 7th, 2026: Braun rules out 2026 redistricting; analysts forecast 2027 Indiana session attempt